BitcoinDesign/Guide/guide/getting-started/software.md

    layout = "float-right-desktop"
 %}

 Wallets are perhaps the most important Bitcoin applications.
-They provide easy-to-use graphic interfaces designed for broad audiences that let Bitcoin owners send, receive, and store coins.
-Wallets don’t always offer the full functionality of a CLI but instead focus on general use cases like making payments and browsing transactions.
+They provide easy-to-use graphical user interfaces (GUIs) designed for broad audiences that let bitcoin owners send, receive, store and manage their coins.
+Wallet GUIs don’t offer the full functionality of a CLI but instead focus on general use cases like making payments and browsing transactions.

 Due to Bitcoin’s open-source nature, anyone with the technical skills can develop a Bitcoin wallet.
 Many code libraries are available to simplify this task.